Advice About Swimming in the Hudson River During Dredging

-- Advice About Swimming in the Hudson River During Dredging in 2013 is also available in Portable Document Format (PDF, 688KB, 2pg.)
+- Advice About Swimming in the Hudson River During Dredging is available in Portable Document Format (PDF).

-People should not swim in the Hudson River in the No Swim Areas near dredging operations and be aware of equipment and boat traffic in the Caution Area (see map).
-The New York State Department of Health always advises that people swim at a beach regulated by the state, counties, towns or villages whenever possible because these are monitored for safety and health and are posted for closures or swimming advisories.
-People who choose to swim in the Hudson can help protect their health by following the advice below.
+People should not swim near Hudson River dredging operations and avoid areas with project-related vessels and boat traffic.
+The New York State Department of Health always advises that people swim at a regulated beach whenever possible because these are monitored for safety and health and are posted for closures or swimming advisories.
+People who choose to swim in the Hudson can help protect their health and safety by following the advice below.

 - Don't swallow water and consider keeping your face and head out of the water when swimming.
-This reduces exposure to bacteria, parasites and other microorganisms that might make people sick by entering the body by swallowing, and through eyes, ears and nose.
+This reduces exposure to bacteria, parasites, blue-green algae and other microorganisms that might make people sick by entering the body by swallowing, and through eyes, ears and nose.

 - Avoid swimming in cloudy or discolored water as it may contain more microorganisms and affect a person's ability to see underwater hazards.